 10. Delta Sky Club, Terminal 2

 The buffet is hot and cold.
 At breakfast, you get scrambled eggs, yogurt, granola, and so forth.
-There are also workstations and four shower suites in this lounge making is a thoroughly good lounge (although not exceptional).
+There are also workstations and four shower suites in this lounge, making it a thoroughly good lounge (although not exceptional).

 11. Delta Sky Club, Terminal 3